-- 7.16 Capital employed is the debt and equity necessary for a unit of business to function.
-Directly calculating this may be difficult because a unit of business may not separately report the debt and equity necessary for a business to function from other debt and equity.
-Capital employed is instead indirectly calculated with reference to the equal and opposite balance sheet items for which more granular information is available. - 7.17 Capital employed should be computed as the total assets less total liabilities, excluding interest-bearing liabilities, of the business unit. - 7.18 Capital employed is the average capital employed over the same period used to determine cost of production.
-At a minimum this is the average of the opening and closing position. - 7.19 The capital employed is adjusted to remove elements that are not part of normal operations, are equivalent to debt, or would not result in an appropriate result if included in the calculation.
-These adjustments seek to achieve a result that, when taken with the cost of production as a ratio, approximates the capital intensity of the contract as closely as is practicable. - 7.20 The initial definition of capital employed is total assets less total liabilities, except for interest-bearing liabilities.
+- 7.24 The initial definition of capital employed is total assets less total liabilities, except for interest-bearing liabilities.
 The following items should then generally be excluded: - a. items not representing capital employed in normal operations, for example: - i. goodwill, brands and customer lists acquired in a business combination; - ii. fair value adjustments that did not require additional input of capital, for example, the upward revaluation of tangible and intangible assets; - iii. investments in shares and securities; - iv. loans to or from other companies, including non-trading balances with group entities; - v. assets held for sale and idle assets not required for the normal operation of the business; or - vi. cash that exceeds the amount required for normal operations.
-Normal operational requirements might include holding cash for the purpose of meeting liabilities included in the calculation of capital employed; - b. items that are indirect ways of raising capital that should be treated as debt equivalents, for example: - i. deferred tax assets or liabilities; or - ii. retirement benefit surpluses or obligations; and - c. other items whose inclusion would not result in an appropriate step 6 adjustment. - 7.21 Where cash is held in a group pooling arrangement outside the balance sheet of the unit of business used for the calculation, a value of cash required for normal operations of the business unit may be included as an element of capital employed.

-- 7.22 Exceptional further adjustments may be agreed with the Secretary of State if they can be reliably estimated and have a material impact on the result.
+Normal operational requirements might include holding cash for the purpose of meeting liabilities included in the calculation of capital employed; - b. items that are indirect ways of raising capital that should be treated as debt equivalents, for example: - i. deferred tax assets or liabilities; or - ii. retirement benefit surpluses or obligations; and - c. other items whose inclusion would not result in an appropriate step 6 adjustment. - 7.25 Where cash is held in a group pooling arrangement outside the balance sheet of the unit of business used for the calculation, a value of cash required for normal operations of the business unit may be included as an element of capital employed. - 7.26 Exceptional further adjustments may be agreed with the Secretary of State if they can be reliably estimated and have a material impact on the result.
 Any adjustment will depend on the information available and the specific circumstances of the contract being delivered.
 Examples of such situations are: - a. where a pervasive change is expected to occur that will affect the capital employed of the unit of business; or - b. where considering the timing of a significant transaction during the period will give a more precise average.